Bob Actually: Plot

 On Valentine's Day, Regular Sized Rudy asks Louise (Kristen Schaal) if she will be at the cafeteria during lunch, which she affirms.
 He then buys a bouquet of "love weeds" from Zeke, concerning Louise that he could be in love with her.
 During lunch Rudy requests her to give the bouquet and a card to Chloe Barbash.
 Louise agrees to do so, initially feeling relieved that he is in love with someone else.
 When Rudy shows Louise the note he got from Chloe, Louise realizes that Chloe just uses him for quiz answers.
 Louise calls Chloe out about it, and tries to get her to kiss Rudy, which Chloe refuses to do.
-Louise explains to Rudy that Chloe is not in love with him, before kissing him herself.
+Louise explains to Rudy that Chloe is not in love with him outside on the playground, before kissing him herself.
 Louise slaps Rudy and demands he keep the kiss secret.

 Meanwhile, Tina Belcher (Dan Mintz) has struggled with diarrhea after winning a chili eating contest with her siblings the evening before, and thus can not participate in the "sky kiss" with Jimmy Pesto Jr, in which they would kiss while bouncing on a trampoline.
 She finds a pair of stilts, with the plan to kiss Jimmy Jr. while he jumps.
 Gene (Eugene Mirman) bonds with the cafeteria substitute kitchen lady, and helps her make chocolate for her boyfriend Francesco.

 Bob (H. Jon Benjamin) has not gotten a present for Linda (John Roberts), so Teddy (Larry Murphy) offers to help.
 The two take a hip hop dance class, and subsequently convince the instructor to perform with them in front of the restaurant, as Bob's gift to Linda.